ZeroKlu/python-crash-course/README.md

 ### What is this repository for? ###

-* This repository contains all the code samples (as well as my comments and some additional lessons) for the 8-week Python training course at DataBank.
+* This repository contains all the code samples (as well as my comments and some additional lessons) for a planned 8-week Python training course.
 * For this training course, we use the following textbook:
     * Title: Python Crash Course
     * Author: Eric Matthes